Signal integrity or SI is a measure of the quality

 the simulation results and decide whether any re-design

 is required.
-To analyze the results quite often a
+To analyze the results quite often a data

-data eye is generated and a timing budget is calculated.
+eye is generated and a timing budget is calculated.

 There

-are special purpose EDA tools[9] that help the engineer
+are special purpose EDA tools that help the engineer perform

-a particular task, one must consider characteristics
+one must consider characteristics of each such as capacity

-of each such as capacity (how many nodes or elements),
+(how many nodes or elements), performance (simulation

-performance (simulation speed), accuracy (how good
+speed), accuracy (how good are the models), convergence

-are the models), convergence (how good is the solver),
+(how good is the solver), capability (non-linear versus

-capability (non-linear versus linear, frequency dependent
+linear, frequency dependent versus frequency independent

-versus frequency independent etc.), and ease of use[10].
+etc.), and ease of use.

 An IC package or PCB designer removes signal integrity

-problems through these techniques: Placing a solid
+problems through these techniques: Placing a solid reference

-crosstalk, Controlling the trace width spacing to
+Controlling the trace width spacing to the reference plane

-the reference plane to create consistent trace impedance,
+to create consistent trace impedance,

 Using